-When it comes to utilizing your money, modern conventional wisdom says you have two options:
+When it comes to financing major purchases and investments, modern conventional wisdom says you have two options:

-- Pay a financing institution interest to use their money (ex: when financing a car, the car ends up costing us more because the interest we pay the bank).
+(Ex: when financing a car, the car ends up costing us more because the interest paid to the bank.)

-The Family Bank Strategy teaches you how to avoid using bank loans to make purchases.
-More powerfully, it allows you to recoup the entire lost opportunity cost associated with having to spend money rather than invest it.
+The Family Bank Strategy teaches you a third option by avoiding bank loans to make purchases.
+More powerfully, it allows you too recoup much of the lost opportunity cost associated with having to spend money rather than invest it.

-It works like this: you purchase and capitalize a particular type of life insurance policy designed in a specific way.
-It’s called dividend-paying whole life (the Family Bank Account).
-The policy is specially designed to maximize the living benefits known as cash value and minimize the death benefit (the very opposite view most individuals have of life insurance).
-The whole life policy goes to work like a savings account providing security, a guaranteed rate of return and tax free growth.
-But most importantly you also have the ability to access your funds at any time.
+The policy is specially designed to maximize the living benefits known as cash value and minimize the death benefit (the exact opposite design of typical life insurance).
+The life insurance policy acts as the ideal savings vehicle providing your capital security, a guaranteed rate of return and tax free growth.
+Most importantly, you also have the ability to access your capital at any time.

-The freedom to access your money at any time is the real power of this account.
-The life insurance company guarantees your cash value can be used as collateral to take out loans from the insurance company call policy loans.
+The freedom to access your money at any time and without penalty is the real power of this vehicle.
+The life insurance company contractually guarantees your cash value can be used as collateral to acquire loans from the insurance company call policy loans.

-Policy loans are a unique type of debt.
-There are no applications, additional collateral assignments, or restrictions on use of the funds.
+Policy loans are very unique - there are no required applications, additional collateral assignments, or restrictions on use of the funds.
 But most importantly, the use of policy loans does not impact the compounding growth of the cash value.
-Allowing you to truly save money and use it at the same time without impacting your savings (think about that).
+Your capital continues to grow without interruption, even as you are use the funds in the activities you are going to participate in anyway.